Rphad/Decentraland-Online-Users/README.md

 - Running a basic static site that will display the results
 - Check if there are additional nodes (the list is hardcoded)
 - Display the online users per realm (1 node == 1 realm IIRC)
-- Automatically update the csv on Github.
-(I may be the only one to do this though)
+- ~~Automatically update the csv on Github.
+(I may be the only one able to do this though)~~ DONE !
+The csv file updates every hour.
+You can open an issue if you have a good reason to ask for a smaller interval.

 ## Donate